SmartBear/ready-api-testserver-samples/README.md

-## Samples projects for Ready!
+## Samples for Ready!
 API TestServer usage

 This project currently contains simple projects showing how to run API tests with Ready!
 API TestServer.